Eyes in the Sky,

 Google Earth Engine

 Planetary-scale geospatial analysis platform.
 Processes petabytes of satellite data without downloading a single file.
-Over 1,000 EECU-hours per month free for research and non-profit use.
+1,000+ EECU-hours/month for research — IAGRO SAT extends this with production-grade Caribbean ML models.

 Real Data from Barbados